jbrayton/Golden-Hill-HTTP-Library/README.md

 * TLS/SSL Pinning.
 * Convenience methods on URLRequest and HTTPURLResponse.

+Pull requests welcome.

 ## To Build Locally

 You will need Xcode 8.3 or later and [Carthage](https://github.com/Carthage/Carthage) 0.20.1 or later.

+First enter these commands in Terminal to check out the project and to retrieve dependencies.

 ```
 git clone https://github.com/jbrayton/Golden-Hill-HTTP-Library.git